Jackjk95/Chatbot-Safety-Sales-bot/README.md

 Shop information

 Main Technician:
-Mr. yow jiunn (Experienced installer for lifeline and designing method of installing lifeline)
+Mr. Tang (Experienced installer for lifeline and designing method of installing lifeline)

 Time open:
 Everyday from 9am to 6pm (Except Sunday)